grizzlyware/whmcs-dev/README.md

 The default installation path is `/public/whmcs` but you can move that, or create additional installations as you see fit.

 ### Cron job
-You can remove the cron or change it's frequency as you see fit, just `vagrant-ssh` into the box and run `sudo crontab -e` to edit it.
+You can remove the cron or change it's frequency as you see fit, just `vagrant-ssh` into the box and run `crontab -e` to edit it.

 ## License
 Copyright 2019 Grizzlyware Ltd